ChilliCream/workshops/crypto/docs/docs/frontend/frontend4.md

 return <div>{data.greetings}</div>;
 ```

-Now we are able to pass the language into the query.
-Somewhere in our code we can do something like:
+Now we are able to pass the language into the query, allowing us to something like:

 ```jsx
 <Greetings lang="es" />
 ```

+### Recap

+We explored how to get started with Relay, although in a naive way, there is nothing wrong about it, but we will continue introducing other concepts and possibilities.